interlink-project/interlinkers-data/README.md

    make devbuild
    ```
 2. Run the containers:

+  **If you want to run the standalone version:**
    ```sh
    make solo
    ```
+   Now, the frontend will be accessible through: http://localhost:3005 (can be changed by modifying DOMAIN and SOLODEVPORT variables defined in .env file)

-   or if proxy running and want to run the integrated version:
+   **If proxy running and want to run the integrated version (routed by traefik):**
    ```sh
    make integrated
    ```
+   Now, the frontend will be accessible through: http://localhost

 <p align="right">(<a href="#top">back to top</a>)</p>